mgwalker/mudz.me/_recipes/Sausage Rolls.md

 sides.
 Cover and allow to rise for 45 more minutes.

-After 45 minutes, preheat the oven to 375°F and melt the remaining 4 tablespoons of butter.
+After 45 minutes, preheat the oven to 375°F and melt the remaining 4 Tablespoons of butter.
 Brush the tops of the rolls with half the melted butter, and then bake uncovered for 15-18 minutes or until lightly browned.
 When you remove the rolls from the oven, brush the tops with the remaining butter.